api3-ecosystem/EthLdn/README.md

 # API3 hacker challenges at EthLondon :gb::crown::hammer::city_sunset:
 Hackers, we hope you are excited for the EthLondon Hackathon!
-Bringing the Ethereum ecosystem together in the city of London, we are looking forward to seeing what you build.
+We are looking forward to seeing what you build.
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 # API3 Bounties: Total of $5000
 We are pleased to share that API3 will be offering a total of $5000 in bounties paid out in API3 tokens.

-API3 dAPIs are available on 16 chains across the EVM ecosystem.

 ### :trophy: Best implementation of an API3 oracle: $4000 API3 between a max of 3 winners